sutrolabs/census-docs/destinations/salesforce.md

 This error is caused when attempting to insert a new Account, Contact, or Lead record that Salesforce thinks is a duplicate of a record already in Salesforce.
 That "Use one of these records?" message is actually the title of a message you'd see if you were trying to do this manually in Salesforce.
 Unfortunately, it's not that helpful as an error message!

 Though Leads are separate objects from Contacts and Accounts, Salesforce has predefined duplication rules that check for duplicates between Lead and Contact/Account.
 You can [see the rules that define duplicates](https://help.salesforce.com/articleView?id=duplicate\_rules\_standard\_rules.htm\&type=5) and even define custom ones in Setup.
 Usually preventing duplicates is a great thing.
-The best way around this is to use Census's **Multi-destination Syncs** to sync to both Lead & Contact or Lead & Account at the same time. \
+The best way around this is to use Census' **Multi-destination Syncs** to sync to both Lead & Contact or Lead & Account at the same time. \
 \
 In extreme cases, you can choose to turn off duplicate rules either only for the Census account, or entirely for your org.
 This is probably a bad idea, so proceed with caution!